 The approval process is lengthy and difficult and the FDA may refuse to approve an NDA if the applicable regulatory criteria are not satisfied or may require additional clinical data or other data and information.
 Even if such data and information are submitted, the FDA may ultimately decide that the NDA does not satisfy the criteria for approval.
 Data obtained from clinical studies are not always conclusive and the FDA may interpret data differently than we interpret the same data.
 The FDA will issue a complete response letter if the agency decides not to approve the NDA in its present form.
 The complete response letter usually describes all of the specific deficiencies that the FDA identified in the NDA.
-The deficiencies identified may be minor, for example, requiring labeling changes, or major, for example, requiring additional clinical studies.
+The deficiencies identified may be minor, for example, requiring additional clinical studies.
 Additionally, the complete response letter may include recommended actions that the applicant might take to place the application in a condition for approval.
 If a complete response letter is issued, the applicant may either resubmit the NDA, addressing all of the deficiencies identified in the letter, or withdraw the application or request an opportunity for a hearing.

-If a product receives regulatory approval, the approval may be significantly limited to specific diseases and dosages or the indications for use may otherwise be limited, which could restrict the commercial value of the product.
+If a product receives regulatory approval, the approval may be significantly limited to specific patient populations, therapeutic settings, risk categories of disease, and dosages or the indications for use may otherwise be limited, which could restrict the commercial value of the product.
 Further, the FDA may require that certain contraindications, warnings or precautions be included in the product labeling.
-In addition, the FDA may require Phase 4 testing which involves clinical studies designed to further assess a drug's safety and effectiveness after NDA approval and may require testing and surveillance programs to monitor the safety of approved products that have been commercialized.
+In addition, the FDA may require further Phase 3 and Phase 4 testing to be conducted, which involves clinical studies designed to further assess a drug's safety and effectiveness after NDA approval and may require testing and surveillance programs to monitor the safety of approved products that have been commercialized.